hoodiecrow/ANStoX/README.md

 [Ann Arbor, Michigan](https://en.wikipedia.org/wiki/Ann_Arbor,_Michigan)

-## dict.txt
+## ./src/dict.txt

 Is a file containing a dictionary that I use to construct prototype tables for procedures in my code.
-You will probably not need or want it, so just add a `` dict.txt `` containing the text "`` foo -> bar ``" or something like that (or just take the `` dict.txt `` from the repository).
+You will probably not need or want it, so just add a `` ./src/dict.txt `` containing the text "`` foo -> bar ``" or something like that (or just take the `` ./src/dict.txt `` from the repository).
 With some editing of the scripts, the use for it can be removed.
 I still need it, so I'm not going to remove it myself.